engraving-challenges/main/5-editing-workflow.md

 #### Adjust Line Breaking

+**Note:** we are currently discussing this point; it may change in the near future.
+Also, it was introduced after the first two challenges (_Estrella_ and _Winterwind_), so it doesn't necessarily apply to them.

 Your score should have the same line breaks as the original engraving - otherwise it would be harder to reliably compare different submissions.